ukri-excalibur/excalibur-tests/README.md

 Each `{app}-{version}` directory should contain 3 scripts:

-- `build.sh`: downloads and compiles the application
+- `build.sh`: Downloads and compiles the application.
+Run:

+      ./build.sh {system_name}-{compute_instance_type}/{compiler_family}-{mpi_family}/bin/build.json

 - `setup.sh`: downloads and configures the benchmark
 - `run.sh`: slurm sbatch script

 All of these are controlled by `.json` files in the appropriate directory (e.g. `bin` for build step)

+TODO: Maybe the .json file should be common?
+But then how do we separate run and build options?
+ - idea: have "build" key in `run.json` which points to/loads that file
 TODO: results processing.
 TODO: build IDs and run IDs and integration